"Man is timid and apologetic;

 These roses under my window

 make no reference to former roses or to better ones;

 they are for what they are;

-they exist with God to-day.
+they exist with God today.

-There is no time to them.
+There is no time for them.

 There is simply the rose;